-Maximum Marks: 70

-Duration: 3 hrs.
+Maximum Marks: 70 Duration: 3 hrs.

-S No. Typology of Questions Total Marks Approximate Percentage 1 Remembering: Exhibit memory of previously learned 27 38 % material by recalling facts, terms, basic concepts, and answers.
-Understanding: Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas 2 Applying: Solve problems to new situations by applying 22 32% acquired knowledge, facts, techniques and rules in a different way.
-3 Analysing : Examine and break information into parts by 21 30% identifying motives or causes.
-Make inferences and find evidence to support generalizations Evaluating: Present and defend opinions by making judgments about information, validity of ideas, or quality of work based on a set of criteria.
-Creating: Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
-Total Marks 70 100 Practical 30 Gross Total 100
+S No. Typology of Questions Total Marks Approximate Percentage 1 Remembering: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers.
+Understanding: Demonstrate understanding of facts and ideas by organizing, comparing, translating, interpreting, giving descriptions, and stating main ideas 27 38 % 2 Applying: Solve problems to new situations by applying acquired knowledge, facts, techniques and rules in a different way.
+22 32% 3 Analysing: Examine a identifying motives or evidence to support ge Evaluating: Present and defend op information, validity of it set of criteria.
+Creating: Compile information combining elements in Present and defend opinions by making judgments about information, validity of ideas, or quality of work based on a set of criteria.
+21 30% Total Marks 70 100 Practical 30 Gross Total 100